-Each employee of the College holds the following responsibilities in regards to safety:
+Each employee of the College holds the following responsibilities in regard to safety:

 - 1. Exercise maximum care and good judgment at all times to prevent accidents and injuries. - 2.
-Report the incident on the College Incident Report form and seek first aid for all injuries immediately, regardless of how minor. - 3.
+Report the incident on the College Incident/Accident Report form on the college website and seek first aid for all injuries immediately, regardless of how minor. - 3.
 Report unsafe conditions, equipment, or practices. - 4.
 Use safety equipment provided by the College. - 5.
 Observe conscientiously all safety rules and regulations. - 6.
 Help students understand their responsibilities in maintaining a safe and healthful work environment. - 7.
 Prepare and help students prepare for fire, tornado, crises, and other natural and unnatural disasters.